haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 ## Episode Initialization / Randomization

-Task initialization and randomization is handled in the `_initalize_actors` function and is called whenever `env.reset` is called.
+Task initialization and randomization is handled in the `_initialize_episode` function and is called whenever `env.reset` is called.
 The objective here is to set the initial states of objects, including the robot.
 As the task ideally should be simulatable on the GPU, batched code is unavoidable.
 Note that furthermore, by default everything in ManiSkill tries to stay batched, even if there is only one element.
 Finally, like `_load_scene` the options argument is also passed down here if needed.

 An example from part of the PushCube task